RedisLabs/redislabs-docs/content/ri/faqs.md

 {{% /expand %}}

 {{% expand "What is the overhead of online memory analysis on redis server?" %}}
-The overhead is mimimal.
+The overhead is minimal.
 If SYNC command is supported, the overhead is the same as connecting a slave for a short duration.
 If SYNC command is disabled, we run the  SCAN command followed by DUMP in a pipeline.
 Neither approach blocks your redis server.
 {{% /expand %}}

 {{% expand "What is offline mode of memory analysis?" %}}